PiRogueToolSuite/PiRogueToolSuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 * you have a valid administrative email address: `contact@my-domain.org`
 * the IP address on the Internet of your PiRogue is `185.199.111.153`
 * the domain `pirogue-lab.my-domain.org` resolves the IP address of your PiRogue: `pirogue-lab.my-domain.org.
 3600	IN	A	185.199.111.153`
+* if `185.199.111.153` is firewalled, reaching port `80` and `443` from Internet fully translates to your PiRogue respective ports

 To Make the PiRogue accessible from the Internet, you have to run the following command on your PiRogue:
 ```shell {title="Make the PiRogue accessible from the Internet"}